I’m tired of getting blown off in commercial sales!

 Congratulation Edgy for getting out there!

 Sorry to rain on your parade, Edgy!
 (The above scenario is not always the case but you will find this “blowing you off” tactic is very common in business.)
-Remember this.
-The two most common emotions in business today re: any cleaning/maintenance issue are INERTIA and APATHY.
+Why?
+Because as we learned at SFS the two most common emotions in business today re: any cleaning/maintenance issue are INERTIA and APATHY.

 1. Look different from the average carpet cleaner.
 Wear a dress shirt and tie, shined shoes, a decent haircut, freshly shaved.
-With this professional appearance you will already be ahead of the crowd.
+This professional appearance will push you ahead of the crowd.

 2. Act different from the average carpet cleaner.
 It is easy to be intimidated on commercial cold calls.
 Remember, they do need you.
 They just don’t know it yet.
 So look the manager in the eye, stand up straight, etc.

 3. Introduce yourself and get to the point.
-Explain you would like to give them a proposal (Not an “estimate” and never a “bid”!) for their REGULAR carpet cleaning maintenance.
+Explain you would like to give them your “recommendations” (Not a “proposal/ presentation/ estimate” and never a “bid”!) for their REGULAR carpet cleaning maintenance.

 4. Involve them to the extent possible.
 If they say yes to you giving them a proposal then immediately say, “May I ask you a few questions?”
 I have a finely tuned Commercial Carpet Analysis form available for download that will help structure your interview.
 (This form can easily be adapted to hard surface floor cleaning.)
 If the manager says they don’t have time then ask if there is someone else you can coordinate with.
 (This option is not nearly as good as walking the job with the decision maker.)

-5. If the job warrants it ask if you can do a “test” sample cleaning.
+5. Ask if you can do a “test” sample cleaning if the job warrants it.
 Ideally you will a) have your machine with you and b) there will be a really soiled but well lit area that you can work on right away without bothering their ongoing business.
 (Yes, I know this is unlikely but you never know!)
 Remember that “a picture is worth a thousand words” and you are going to do a show and tell that will blow away your competition who have just been TELLING Mr. Manager how great they are.
 You are going to SHOW him.

 6. ALWAYS give several frequency options- Never price a job only on an as-needed basis.
 Always offer a discount based on regular cleanings.